takaebato/rack-dev_insight/README.md

 ### Prerequisites

 Confirm that your platform is listed in your `Gemfile.lock`.

 For instance, run the following command to add x86_64-linux:

 ```
 bundle lock --add-platform x86_64-linux
 ```

-This step is crucial for successfully installing the native binaries specific to your platform.
+This step is crucial for successfully installing the platform-specific native binaries.
 If you encounter any difficulties or need to confirm platform support, please refer to [INSTALLATION_GUIDE.md](https://github.com/takaebato/rack-dev_insight/blob/master/INSTALLATION_GUIDE.md) for more details.

 ### For Rails applications